debashishthakur/Tech-V-Image-processing/README.md

 # Tech-V-Image-processing

-This is a Tech Variable internship project on Image Processing based on Flask and Python
+This is a Tech Variable internship project on Image Processing based on Flask and Python.
+The project is still under development